logo

 Greater of Account Value (less any withdrawal charges/MVA) and the Minimum Guaranteed Value

 The OptiBlend Fixed Indexed Annuity is almost identical for all three policy tenures, except for the crediting strategies and surrender charge schedule.
-For ease of discussion and better clarity, we will discuss the OptiBlend Fixed Indexed Annuity 5 for the rest of the article.
+For ease of discussion and better clarity, we will discuss the OptiBlend Fixed Indexed Annuity 5 (unless mentioned otherwise) for the rest of the article.

 Product Policy